Spreadsheet Risk in Apparel Merchandising

 Is this whitepaper vendor-neutral?

-The cost analysis and benchmark data are based on interview and survey data from apparel brands, not vendor-supplied figures.
+The cost analysis and the figures behind it come from our own work automating spreadsheet planning processes with apparel teams, not from vendor-supplied numbers.
 The final section discusses what planning systems do structurally — not which vendor to choose.
 We publish this whitepaper because the problem is real regardless of which system you use to solve it.

 What size brands does this apply to?

-The whitepaper is most relevant to mid-market apparel brands — roughly $5M to $200M in annual revenue — where planning teams are large enough to feel the coordination cost of spreadsheets but small enough that they have not yet committed to an enterprise planning system.
+The whitepaper is most relevant to startup to mid-sized apparel brands — where planning teams are large enough to feel the coordination cost of spreadsheets but small enough that they have not yet committed to an enterprise planning system.

 What data does the cost model require?